 Travel to Costa Rica’s Pacific Coast to join this community project volunteering to help disadvantaged children.
-You will live in Manuel Antonio, home to the famous Manuel Antonio National Park and beach, and work in the nearby town of Quepos, focusing on lending assistance to the local school district to make up for a shortage of teachers.
-Volunteers will plan and assist in general education lessons, organize art workshops and games.
+You will live and work in Quepos, a short bus ride from the famous Manuel Antonio National Park and beach, where we work on an extra-curricular program focusing on childhood development, life skills, and conservation education.

 How this project makes a difference:

 This project was developed in partnership with the local community in Quepos.
 Due to increased tourism in this region of Costa Rica, knowledge of the English language can significantly improve opportunities for local people.
 The individual attention you will give children can significantly improve the quality of their education, one of the most powerful tools in fighting poverty.
 The main aim of this project is to empower the children and ensure they gain basic and advanced skills to improve their quality of life.

 Our long-term field staff are a great source of advice and are here to help you make the most of your time abroad.
 Our Quepos field teams have helped us put together the following information on trips and travel options in Costa Rica!

 The volunteer house is located in the centre of the town of Quepos.
 You are given free time in the evenings after project and during the weekends to enjoy the local area.
 Quepos is also a fifteen-minute bus ride from the beautiful beach town of Manuel Antonio.
 During the weekends, you’re free to explore the beautiful surrounding areas.

 Some volunteers have even visited the famous areas of La Fortuna or Monte Verde.
 Our experienced field staff on base are great at giving recommendations on good places to go when you have down time.